Terry Bogard: Critical response

-Anime News Network Bamboo Dong praised Terry's character development in the Fatal Fury original video animations because they portrayed his insecurities, something rarely seen in other adaptations.
+The character's inclusion in Street Fighter 6 was praised by Anime News Network for its level of attention to the detail despite noting negative backlash about his large chin, but still found it as a fanservice to SNK fans, most specifically gamers from Garou: Mark of the Wolves.
+Den of Geek positively compared him with Street Fighter characters Ryu and Ken Masters based on their personalities.
+Kotaku enjoyed Capcom's decision especially due to how Terry is the rival of Ken Masters from Street Fighter as highlighted in promotional artwork of previous crossovers, while praising how well made was Capcom's take of Terry's Garou: Mark of the Wolves outfit, thanking there is an additional way to unlock it besides paying for content.
+The similarities between Terry and Ken were noted to make them iconic rivals especially with their meeting in Street Fighter 6 as both characters suffer personal crisis as well as in City of the Wolves where Ken was selected as guest instead.
+Tyler Treese of GameRevolution has praised Terry's addition in Super Smash Bros.
+Ultimate by stating that "There are so many ridiculous possibilities for him to battle."Anime News Network's Bamboo Dong praised Terry's character development in the Fatal Fury original video animations because they portrayed his insecurities, something rarely seen in other adaptations.
 Chris Beveridge of Mania Beyond Entertainment also praised the characters' development citing Terry's grief over the loss of his love interest.
 In contrast THEM Anime Reviews' Raphael criticized Terry's story for being told several times already in other series and also panned his final fight against Geese Howard because of the lack of regular martial arts and the use of chi-like energy instead.
+For The Motion Picture, Anime News Network found Terry's tragic characterization and fate sad enough to make him sensitive as it contrasted his views on fighting game characters in general with Terry losing for the second time a woman he loves despite having the power to defeat the villain.
 Although the live-action film of The King of Fighters has been panned, Beyond Hollywood said that KOF's "only saving grace ... is David Leitch, who is flat-out hilarious as world-weary CIA agent Terry Bogard.
 Yeah, the character doesn't make a lick of sense, but in this film, it borders on genius".
 Felix Vasquez of Cinema Crazed, however, criticized Terry's character in the movie calling him a "nuisance".
-Tyler Treese of GameRevolution has praised Terry's addition in Super Smash Bros.
-Ultimate by stating that "There are so many ridiculous possibilities for him to battle, and that’s exactly what makes Smash Bros. such a fun series."

-SNK Allstar commercial

-In October 2020, a commercial for the mobile phone game SNK Allstar showed a sequence of Terry Bogard sexually harassing Mai Shiranui, Blue Mary and Kula Diamond.
-This generated disgust from Kotaku, particularly since Kula is underage.
-The news reached SNK's company who released a statement saying the company had no part in the creation of the video and had no knowledge of its content before apologizing to fans.
-The company asked the creators of the video to delete the controversial advertisement.